 How Does The War Poet Pistol Shoot?

-The trigger is crisp with a defined wall and break point allowing for quick resets.
-I also really liked the added stippling in front of the trigger under the slide for my left thumb to grip.
+The trigger itself proved to be a delight, offering a crisp break with a clearly defined wall and reset, facilitating quick follow-up shots.
+Additionally, I found the additional stippling located in front of the trigger under the slide to be a thoughtful feature, providing enhanced grip and control for my left thumb.

 Is The War Poet Pistol Good For Concealed Carry?